-Caltrans has the primary responsibility for the administration of the adopted Active Transportation ProgramATP.
+Caltrans has the primary responsibility for the administration of the adopted ATP.
 Responsibilities include:

-- Assist in the Project Evaluation process as a member of -the MAG. - Perform eligibility and deliverability reviews of Active Transportation ProgramATP projects and inform the CTC of any identified issues as they arise. - Recommend project allocations (including funding type) to the Commission. - Track and report on project implementation, including project completion. - Audit a selection of projectsPerform audits of selected projects in accordance with generally accepted government auditing standards. - Serve as the main point of contact in project implementation.
+- Assist in the Project Evaluation process as a member of the MAG. - Perform eligibility and deliverability reviews of ATP projects and inform the CTC of any identified issues as they arise. - Recommend project allocations (including funding type) to the Commission. - Track and report on project implementation, including project completion. - Perform audits of selected projects in accordance with generally accepted government auditing standards. - Serve as the main point of contact in project implementation.